pudly/schmopera-hugo/content/articles/dont-miss-esprit-orchestras-35th-anniversary-season.md

 ---
-title: "Don't miss: Esprit Orchestra's 35th anniversary season"
+title: "Don&#039;t miss: Esprit Orchestra&#039;s 35th anniversary season"
 ---

 October 2017 will mark the start of the [Esprit Orchestra](/scene/companies/esprit-orchestra/)'s 35th anniversary season, which continues the ensemble's focus on Canadian content with three world-premiere performances, and five Canadian premieres of works by internationally-acclaimed composers.
 All four concerts feature pre-concert chats moderated by Canadian composer [Alexina Louie](/talking-with-singers-alexina-louie/).